AlexIII/rings-of-saturn/readme.md

 1. Tape or short out the disk door switch as usual for the hot swap.
 2. Put in the burned System Disk and power on the console.
 3. Swap to the original CD for the security check as usual.
-4. After the security section has been read, instead of swapping back to the System Disk, **restore disk door switch normal operation**, remove the disk from the console and hit the reset button.
+4. After the security section has been read, instead of swapping back to the System Disk, **restore the door switch normal operation**, remove the disk from the console and hit the reset button.
 5. The system is now ready to boot any burned game.
 Put the disk in, close the lid and it will work.
 You can also change the games and reset the system freely.
 The System Disk swap trick needs to be repeated only when you power off the console.

 ## Related interesting info